how-to-cook-artichokes: Techniques and Tips

 Green Globe Artichoke

-The Green Globe artichoke is perhaps the most widely recognized variety.
-Its rounded shape and tight, plump buds make it appealing.
-This variety is known for its robust flavor and meaty texture, making it ideal for grilling or steaming.
-When cooked, the leaves have a tender quality that enhances the eating experience.
+The Green Globe artichoke is probably the most famous variety.
+It has an attractive rounded shape and compact, plump buds.
+This variety has a more robust flavor and a meatier texture, which makes it well suited for grilling or steaming.
+Unlike the mostly tough-to-barely-annoying texture of salad greens, cooked leaves have a tenderness that adds to the eating experience.

 Jerusalem Artichoke

-Interestingly, the Jerusalem artichoke is not a true artichoke.
-Instead, it is a type of sunflower.
-This variety has a sweet, nutty flavor and is often used in soups and salads.
-Jerusalem artichokes can be roasted, pureed, or eaten raw, giving them versatility in the kitchen.
+Yes, the Jerusalem artichoke is not an actual artichoke.
+It is, however, a type of sunflower.
+This type has a sweet, nutty flavor and is commonly used in soups and salads.
+Jerusalem artichokes can be roasted, pureed and eaten raw — so they’re versatile in the kitchen.

 Baby Artichokes

-Baby artichokes are simply younger versions of the regular artichoke.
-They contain fewer tough leaves and have a more delicate flavor.
-Baby artichokes are excellent for sautéing or adding to pasta dishes.
-Their smaller size makes them perfect for appetizers or as a side dish.
+Baby artichokes are just younger versions of the standard artichoke.
+They have fewer fibrous leaves and a finer flavor.
+Baby artichokes are fantastic sautéed or in pasta.
+Their diminutive size suits them for appetizers or as a side.

 Violetto Artichoke